AlexanderSkrock/camunda-modeler-code-editor/README.md

 {
     element,        // the current bpmn element
-    moddleElement,  // the current specific moddle element language,       // the current script language which is most likely only important for editors that support multiple value,          // the current script value
+    moddleElement,  // the current specific moddle element type,           // the type this moddle element belongs to, e. g. for scripts it can be an execution listener or a task listener language,       // the current script language which is most likely only important for editors that support multiple value,          // the current script value
     onChange,       // function to call when the value was changed within the editor